 The Fairy Tale Castles of Budapest

-We arrived in Budapest at two in the afternoon, after a short train ride from Vienna.
+My friend Tasha & I arrived in Budapest at 2PM, after a short train ride from Vienna.
 Our flight left early the next morning for Croatia.
-Which meant: we had less than 24 hours in Budapest!!
+Which meant we had less than 24 hours in Budapest!!
 Actually, we really only had about 12 hours.
-Perhaps because of the time crunch, we were determined to explore as much of the city as possible, in the little time we had.
-And once we took a look at the glowing, fairy-tale castles of Budapest, twinkling & towering over the River Danube: the race was on….
+Perhaps because of the time crunch, we were determined to explore as much of the city as possible, in the short amount of time we had.
+And once we took a look at the glowing, fairy-tale castles of Budapest, twinkling & towering along the River Danube: the race was on….

 The Fairy Tale Castles of Budapest